* Important *

 - etc …

-10. Ordered list – Choose this option to turn your text into an ordered list like the example below:
+10. Ordered list – Click this menu item to turn your content into an ordered list, e.g.:

 - List item 1